ElectronSutra/venture/pages/the-realm/immaculates/immaculate-dragons.md

 many jewels, an exaggerated belly, and a halo of arms making sacred mudras, a shape called _Pasiap Omphalos_.

-The character of Pasiap is something of a mystery to modern Immaculatism, despite his evident importance as a founding member of the religion.
+The character of Pasiap is something of a mystery to modern Immaculacy, despite his evident importance as a founding member of the religion.
 Numerous hints point to the existence of a fragmented _Epic of Pasiap_, chronciling both the early period of the Anathema War and the life of Pasiap, but a coherent,